gvwilson/sdxpy/src/check/index.md

 [% inc file="visitor.py" keep="visitor" %]

-Notice that we provide do-nothing implementations of these three methods rather than having them [%i "raise" %] a `NotImplementedError`.
+We provide do-nothing implementations of the three action methods rather than having them [%i "raise" %] a `NotImplementedError` because a particular use of our `Visitor` class may not need some of these methods.
+For example,
-A particular use of our `Visitor` class may not need some of these methods—for example, our catalog builder didn't need to do anything when leaving a node or for text nodes—and we shouldn't require people to implement things they don't need.
+our catalog builder didn't need to do anything when leaving a node or for text nodes, and we shouldn't require people to implement things they don't need.
 {: .continue}

 [% figure